prometheus-community/ansible/roles/ipmi_exporter/README.md

 ## Role Variables

-All variables which can be overridden are stored in [defaults/main.yml](defaults/main.yml) file as well as in [meta/argument_specs.yml](meta/argument_specs.yml).
+All variables which can be overridden are present in [defaults/main.yml](defaults/main.yml) file as well as in [meta/argument_specs.yml](meta/argument_specs.yml).
 Please refer to the [collection docs](https://prometheus-community.github.io/ansible/branch/main/ipmi_exporter_role.html) for description and default values of the variables.

 ## Example

 ### Demo site

-We provide demo site for full monitoring solution based on prometheus and grafana.
-Repository with code and links to running instances is [available on github](https://github.com/prometheus/demo-site) and site is hosted on [DigitalOcean](https://digitalocean.com).
+We provide a demo site for a full monitoring solution based on Prometheus and Grafana.
+The repository with code and links to running instances is [available on github](https://github.com/prometheus/demo-site) and the site is hosted on [DigitalOcean](https://digitalocean.com).

 ## Local Testing